athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Venedaemon.md

     desc: "`pf2:1` (arcane,force) **Requirements** The venedaemon's most recent action was to cast a spell\n* * *\n\n**Effect** Fading runes cling to the venedaemon's tentacles.
 The venedaemon makes a tentacle Strike that has a reach of 20 feet and deals 2d4 additional force damage."

   - name: "Soul Spell"
     desc: "  If a venedaemon ingest a soul gem from a cacodaemon, they can recover an expended spell slot instead of gaining fast healing.
-The spell slot’s rank can be no higher than half the level of the creature whose soul was consumed, rounded up."
+The spell slot's rank can be no higher than half the level of the creature whose soul was consumed, rounded up."

   - name: "Twisted Whispers"
-    desc: "`pf2:1` (arcane,auditory,concentrate,linguistic,mental) The venedaemon whispers to a creature within 15 feet, which must succeed at a DC 22 Will check save or be [[Conditions/Stupefied 1|Stupefied 2]] for 1 minute (or [[Conditions/Stupefied 1|Stupefied 3]] on a critical failure).\n\nRegardless of the results of the save, the creature is immune to Twisted Whispers for 24 hours."
+    desc: "`pf2:1` (arcane,auditory,concentrate,linguistic,mental) The venedaemon whispers to a creature within 15 feet, which must succeed at a DC 22 Will check save or be [[Conditions/Stupefied|Stupefied 2]] for 1 minute (or [[Conditions/Stupefied|Stupefied 3]] on a critical failure).\n\nRegardless of the results of the save, the creature is immune to Twisted Whispers for 24 hours."

 ```